LigateProject/Computer-Aided-Drug-Design-workflow-HyperQueue/README.md

 # Ligate Ligen/Gromacs CADD workflow
-This repository contains various utility functions for converting Ligen/Gromacs files and primarily it implements two pipelines:
-1) Conversion from Ligen data to Gromacs data (`ligconv`)
-2) AWH pipeline (`awh`)
+This repository contains a HyperQueue workflow that implements a LiGen virtual screening + docking pipeline, and also a CADD pipeline that adds integration with GROMACS.

 Both pipelines use [HyperQueue](https://it4innovations.github.io/hyperqueue) to build and execute a task graph.

 ## Installation

-There is a bunch of external dependencies required to run the workflow.
+There are several external dependencies required to run the workflows.
 They can be installed in two ways, with a Dockerfile or natively on the target system.

 Before installing the dependencies, you have to download `AmbertTools23.tar.bz` from https://ambermd.org/GetAmber.php (registration is required to download it), and put it into the `deps` directory.